TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ## Assemble reads into a draft assembly 🏗

 Currently, we have the sequenced reads that represent fragments of the biological genomic sequences that we want to reconstruct inside the computer.
 We're going to use an approach that works a bit by solving a puzzle: Each piece is compared to many other pieces, until the whole picture can be put together.
 In the same way, we overlap the reads with one another, until we get long continuous sequences a.k.a. "contigs".
-Hopefully, these contigs will represent larger parts of the original biological chromosomes and plasmids that harbor the prokaryotic cells in our sampled microbial community.
+Hopefully, these contigs will represent larger parts of the original biological chromosomes and plasmids that harbor the prokaryotic cells, in our sampled microbial community.

 Here we will use the Flye assembler (https://github.com/fenderglass/Flye/).
 It takes in reads from genomic sequencing, and puts out a long draft assembly that contains sequence contigs from all the species that are present in the samples we sequenced.